Hillary Clinton endorses Joe Biden: 'I am thrilled to be part of your campaign'

 Biden ran unsucessfully for the nomination in 1988 and 2008.
 He mulled a White House run in 2016 against Clinton but decided against launching a campaign.

 Clinton, who spotlighted her decades of collaboration and friendship with Biden, said"I've been not only a colleague of Joe Biden, I've been a friend.
-And I can tell you I wish he were president right now, but I can wait until he is."
+And I can tell you I wish he were president right now, but I can't wait until he is."

-Biden - thanking Clinton - noted that "I really appreciate your frienship and what a wonderful personal endorsement."
+Biden -- thanking Clinton -- noted that "I really appreciate your friendship and what a wonderful personal endorsement."

 Clinton is the latest leading Democrat to endorse Biden.
 The former vice president struggled early in the nominating calendar, after lackluster finishes in the Iowa caucuses and New Hampshire primary.
-But his fortunes soared after a landslidewin in the South Carolina and sweeping victories on Super Tuesday and the ensuing March primaries.
-Biden surged to front-runner status, built up an formidable delegate lead over Sanders – his last remaining nomination rival.
-And many in the party – from former 2020 rivals to scores of Democratic members of Congress and governors coalesced around Biden’s candidacy.
+But his fortunes soared after a landslide win in the South Carolina and sweeping victories on Super Tuesday and the ensuing March primaries.

+Biden surged to front-runner status, built up a formidable delegate lead over Sanders, his last remaining nomination rival.
+And many in the party – from former 2020 rivals to scores of Democratic members of Congress and governors -- coalesced around Biden’s candidacy.

 Biden became the party’s presumptive nominee this month after Sanders suspended his bid and endorsed Biden.
-That same week Biden was also endorsed by Sen. Elizabeth Warren of Massachusetts – who dropped out of the White House race in March – and by his onetime boss – former President Barack Obama.
+That same week Biden was also endorsed by Sen. Elizabeth Warren of Massachusetts, who dropped out of the White House race in March, and by his onetime boss, former President Barack Obama.